We are dedicated to helping disadvantaged Nepalese children

 Rohan joined Asha after visiting Nepal in 2010.

-He is principal owner of Southern Computer Co, Southern Fibre and a Director of Rainmaker Managed IT.
-He also has a strong accounting background.
+He is principal owner of Southern Computer Co, and a Director of Rainmaker Managed IT.
+He has a strong accounting background.

-Rohan is an active member of the Rotary Club of Moruya, Past Chairman of Rotary Youth Exchange District 9710 and Past Vice Chair of Rotary Youth Exchange Australia.
+Rohan is Past President and active member of the Rotary Club of Moruya and current Treasurer, Past Chairman of Rotary Youth Exchange District 9710 and Past Vice Chair of Rotary Youth Exchange Australia.
+Rohan is also on the Moruya Business Chamber committee

 Bridie YoungSponsorship Coordinator